webignition/udiff-jan-2013/README.md

 ## The Developer Problem-Solving Mindset

-You're a devleoper, you write code.
+You're a developer, you write code.
 You write code all day long.

 You write code to build solutions to problems.
 You modify code to fix problems with your solutions to problems.